matrix-org/matrix-spec-proposals/proposals/4188-http-gone-status.md

 The period until discovery is re-attempted can be determined by the homeserver's implementation, such as using exponential backoff, waiting a period of days, or until the next restart.

+This MSC recommends homeservers *should* wait a minimum of 24 hours and no longer than 30 days, in case the error code was erroneous and the server returns online.

 ### Implementation Details

 - The suspension period should be configurable to allow administrators to fine-tune the behaviour based on their specific needs and network conditions.
-- Homeservers should resume discovery attempts after the suspension period has elapsed, or when new PDUs or EDUs are received from the server as this should signal that the server is online.
+- Homeservers should resume discovery attempts after the suspension period has elapsed, or when new PDUs or EDUs are received from the server, as receiving new activity signals the server is online.

 ## Potential Issues